-In general, the Property is a 23-story, trophy Class A office building located in Chicago's premier West Loop submarket and encompasses more than 1.1 million square feet of total rental space, of which 98% is currently occupied.
-The Property currently generates annual net rental income of \$17.4 million.
+In general, the Property is a 23-story, trophy Class A office building located in Chicago's premier West Loop submarket and encompasses approximately 1.1 million square feet of total rental space, of which 98% was occupied at the purchase date.
+As of the purchase date, the Property generated annual net rental income of \$17.4 million.

-The largest tenant in the Property is JP Morgan, which currently leases 486,000 square feet or 46% of the Property.
+The largest tenant in the Property was JP Morgan, which at the date of the purchase leased 486,000 square feet or 46% of the Property.
 In addition, there are also smaller tenants and retail tenants.
 JP Morgan has exercised its option to terminate its entire office space at no penalty after September 2016.